Battered woman syndrome: Canada

 In 1911 in Sault Ste.
-Marie, Angelina Napolitano, a 28-year-old, pregnant immigrant, killed her abusive husband Pietro with an axe after he tried to force her into prostitution.
-She confessed and was sentenced to hang after a brief trial, but during the delay before the sentence was carried out (a delay necessary to allow her to give birth to her child), a public campaign for her release began.
+Marie, Angelina Napolitano, a 28-year-old pregnant immigrant, killed her husband Pietro with an axe after he tried to force her into prostitution.
+She confessed and was sentenced to execution after a brief trial, but during the delay before the sentence was carried out (a delay necessary to allow her to give birth to her child), a public campaign for her release began.
 Napolitano's supporters argued that the judge in the case had been wrong to throw out evidence of her long-standing abuse at Pietro's hands (including an incident five months before when he stabbed her nine times with a pocket knife).
 The federal cabinet eventually commuted her sentence to life imprisonment.
 She was the first woman in Canada to use the battered woman defense on a murder charge.

 The Supreme Court of Canada set a precedent for the use of the battered women defence in the 1990 case of R. v.
 Lavallee.

 New Zealand

-In R v Fate (1998) 16 CRNZ 88 a woman who had come to New Zealand from the small island of Nanumea, which is part of the Tuvalu Islands, received a two-year sentence for manslaughter by provocation.
+In R v Fate (1998) 16 CRNZ 88, a woman who had come to New Zealand from the small island of Nanumea, which is part of the Tuvalu Islands, received a two-year sentence for manslaughter by provocation.
 Mrs. Fate spoke no English and was isolated within a small close-knit Wellington community of 12 families, so she felt trapped in the abusive relationship.

-Similarly, The Queen v Epifania Suluape (2002) NZCA 6, deals with a wife who pleaded provocation after she killed her husband with an axe when he proposed to leave her for another woman.
+Similarly, The Queen v Epifania Suluape (2002) NZCA 6 deals with a wife who pleaded provocation after she killed her husband with an axe when he proposed to leave her for another woman.
 There was some evidence of neglect, humiliation, and abuse but the court concluded that this was exaggerated.
 On appeal, the court was very conscious of the Samoan culture in New Zealand in restricting the power of the wife to act independently of her husband and reduced her sentence for manslaughter to five years.

 A report of the New Zealand Law Commission examines not only violence by men against women, but also violence by women against men and in same-sex relationships.

 The partial defense of provocation that converted what would otherwise be murder into manslaughter was abolished in 2009 in New Zealand, because the historical reason for its existence (mandatory life sentence for murder) no longer exists.
-However, the provocative behavior of the victim can be taken into accountant in deciding the length of a murder sentence.
+However, the provocative behavior of the victim can be taken into account in deciding the length of a murder sentence.